HOW TO MAKE THE WORLD A BETTER PLACE

 SECURITY AND PRIVACY FOR MEDICAL DEVICES

 As more devices, physical objects, become connected to the Internet (50 billion objects predicted by 2020), this Internet of Things is expected to add more than $3 trillion to the world economy in the next ten years, including more than $1 trillion from healthcare applications.
-Niraj Jha, Princeton professor of electrical engineering, has received funds for the development of two technologies that protect the security of implantable and wearable medical devices such as pacemakers, cochlear hearing aid implants and drug delivery systems.
+Niraj Jha, Princeton professor of electrical engineering, has received funds for the development of two technologies that protect the security of implantable and wearable medical devices such as pacemakers, cochlear hearing aid implants, and drug delivery systems.
 These devices are often connected through wireless communications to a personal health hub, such as a smartphone or smartwatch, and unfortunately are susceptible to security attacks that could disclose sensitive information or undermine the devices’ functionality.
-Mr. Jha and his research collaborators have developed two devices, MedMon and SecureVibe, that detect potentially malicious transactions and take action to block illegitimate, potentially life-threatening commands.
+As a first step, effective steps can be taken to prevent the breach of smartphone data.
+A mobile application security mechanism can be installed on smartphones that are connected to medical devices in order to achieve this goal.
+Next, medical devices that share data with connected smartphones may need to be improved in terms of security.
+In this regard, Mr. Jha and his research collaborators have developed two devices, MedMon and SecureVibe, that detect potentially malicious transactions and take action to block illegitimate, potentially life-threatening commands.
 With the IPA funding, Mr. Jha will be working to miniaturize these devices so that they can be worn on a belt or just placed in a pocket.

 PROCESSING INFORMATION AT THE SPEED OF LIGHT